-I jthe past few weeks in Trinidad and Tobago and thought I would share some of its’ diverse cuisine with you all.
+After spending the past few weeks in Trinidad and Tobago, I thought I should share some of its’ diverse cuisine with you all.

 The majority of the dishes do not typically have meat but are widely eaten despite their ‘vegetarian’ status around the country because they are just that delicious.

 Traditionally eaten for breakfast, doubles is the must have street food from Trinidad and Tobago.
 Sold from a food cart at the side of the road, these babies are supposed to be eaten with your hands but it can get messy, especially if it’s your first time.

 It’s an open face sandwich of two golden fried breads (called bara) topped with curried chickpeas (called channa) The vendor prepares it right in front of you.
 Bear in mind that these chickpeas are curried Trinidadian-style, similar to East Indian cuisine.

 It is typically dressed with a tamarind sauce, seasoned cucumbers, a culantro sauce (locally known as chandon beni – comparable to a very pungent coriander), mango chutney or the classic spicy hot sauce made from scotch bonnet pepper – or all, this myriad of flavours will leave you with wanting more.
 Be warned, if you do ask for some fiery pepper, be sure to say how much you want: slight, medium, heavy!

 If you’ve ever been to Turtle Bay in the UK, try the dish inspired by the iconic doubles, which goes by the same name.